Per-Node Pricing That Explodes With Growth

 Once your data lives in their platform, vendors can raise prices 20-30% annually.
 Switching costs are prohibitive, and they know it.
 You're trapped.

-Need a new connector?
-Custom transformation?
+Need a new connector or custom transformation?
 You're at the mercy of vendor priorities.
 Feature requests sit in backlog for 18+ months while competitors ship faster.

 The average company spends 67% more on data infrastructure than budgeted- mostly on unexpected vendor fees and premium features that should be standard.